 Step 2.
-Select the material and manually input the order qty, Amount, usage (this is to identify during reporting how much business transaction happened for which type of customer) and delivery time, in case of text to be appeared on the order document the same can be written at the text box.
+Select the material and manually input the order qty, Amount, usage (this is to identify during reporting how much business transaction happened for which type of customer) and delivery time, in case of text to appear on the order document the same can be written at the text box.

 Further texts input like sales remarks or Inspection by 3rd Party comments can be entered in sales order at the time of material configuration.

-Step 4: At order header level in Text tab special remarks that is useful during logistics process can be included which can be captured on the sales document like freight cost and material delivery date.
+Step 4: At order header level in Text tab special remarks that is useful during the logistics process can be included which can be captured on the sales document like freight cost and material delivery date.

-Step 5: After final configuration of material save the order and the order will be directed to the production planning and control for manufacturing.
+Step 5: After the final configuration of material save the order and the order will be directed to the production planning and control for manufacturing.

 Step 6: After the material is manufactured at the plant, the corresponding sales office receives the production confirmation and ready for dispatch schedule.
 The accounts officer verifies the credit limit of the customer and sends clearance to dispatch the material, the logistics are then planned and outbound delivery and PGI followed by Invoicing take place.

-Finally the ordered material reaches to the customer’s location and based on the payment terms the customer pays the invoice amount thereby settling the outstanding account.
+Finally, the ordered material reaches to the customer’s location and based on the payment terms the customer pays the invoice amount thereby settling the outstanding account.
 This completes the sales cycle.

 b.
 The Business Benefits

-• Also different characteristics and properties like grades, thickness, width, length etc. can be tracked in the system.
+• Also different characteristics and properties like grades, thickness, width, length, etc. can be tracked in the system.